matlab-deep-learning/pretrained-dlCHOMP/README.md

 | techmanTM5-700 | 0.0052 | 1.2719 |
 | universalUR5e | 0.0075 | 1.6614 |

-**Note:** abbYuMi being the only two-armed robot in this list, takes much longer for optimization as compared to other robots due to the higher probability of self-collisions.
+**Note:** Dual-arm YuMi® (abbYuMi) being the only two-armed robot in this list, takes much longer for optimization as compared to other robots due to the higher probability of self-collisions.

 ## References